 Continue reading for more information about factors that affect the price of wood pallets:

 What are the wood pallet price factors?

-- Size: Your pallet’s size is the second factor that will determine how much a pallet buyer will pay you.
-As you would expect, larger pallets in great condition will bring more money than smaller ones in similar conditions.
+Your pallet’s size is the second factor that will determine how much a pallet buyer will pay you.
+As you would expect, larger pallets in great condition will bring more money than smaller ones regardless of condition.
 In the US, the standard pallet size is 48″ x 40″ and weighs 37 pounds.
 The next most common pallet dimensions are 42″ x 42″ and 48″ x 48″.